 - Policies & Procedures: Global policies, procedures and standards to mitigate identified risks (see the “Our commitment: guidelines and standards” section for more details)

-- Compliance Committees/forums: Platform for compliance-related discussion and decision-making that includes relevant key functions
+- Compliance Committee/Forums: Platform for compliance-related discussion and decision making, including relevant key functions

 - Training & Awareness: Appropriate training and additional measures to educate and keep awareness high

-- Programs & Tools: Comprehensive compliance programs and supporting tools that contribute to internal controls and overall governance, such as third-party risk management
+- Programs & Tools: Comprehensive compliance programs and supporting tools contributing to internal controls and overall governance

-- Monitoring & Reporting: Tracking of compliance-related data as well as performance of internal and external reporting
+- Monitoring & Reporting: Tracking of compliance-related data; performing internal and external reporting

 - Case Management: Timely response to reports of misconduct and implementation of corrective actions

-- Continuous Improvement: Based on and applying to all elements of our compliance program
+- Continuous Improvement: Based on and applying to all compliance program elements

 We continuously review our compliance portfolio and update our initiatives and programs where necessary.
 This approach reflects new requirements as well as internal and external risks, such as those resulting from amendments to legislation, relevant industry codes or changes affecting our company.
-We drive regular and targeted communication and exchange internally within our compliance organization and externally with our stakeholders and business partners to discuss current compliance matters, trends and goals.
-We keep the focus on our people by ensuring the availability of appropriate resources and skills, maintaining clear roles and responsibilities and, based on employee feedback, setting aligned and harmonized goals.
-We also ensure that our organizational structure is always up to date and suitable for our business needs.
+We discuss current compliance matters, trends and goals with our stakeholders, both internally within our compliance organization and externally with our stakeholders and business partners.
+We keep the focus on our people by ensuring the availability of appropriate resources and skills, maintaining clear roles and responsibilities and based on employee feedback, setting aligned and harmonized goals.
+We also ensure that our organizational structure is up to date and meets business needs.

-Our Group Compliance Officer reports on the status of our compliance activities, potential risks and serious compliance violations to the Executive Board and supervisory bodies every six months at a minimum.
-As part of our regular reporting processes, we compile a comprehensive compliance and data privacy report annually for the Executive Board, detailing the status of our compliance program, continuous improvement initiatives and key figures on compliance and data privacy cases.
+Our Group Compliance Officer reports on the status of our compliance activities, potential risks and serious compliance violations to the Executive Board and Supervisory Board twice a year at a minimum.
+As part of our regular reporting processes, we compile a comprehensive compliance and data privacy report annually for the Executive Board.
+This includes the status of our compliance program, continuous improvement initiatives and key figures on compliance and data privacy cases.
 Additionally, we prepare a mid-year update to highlight ongoing developments and the status of relevant projects and initiatives.

-Our Group Compliance Officer oversees approximately 95 Compliance Officers and Compliance experts around the world.
-The Compliance Officers implement our compliance program within their respective areas of responsibility (with local necessary adaptions if legally required) and receive guidance from our Group Compliance Center of Expertise, a centralized body that drives the design and updating of our compliance program across all business sectors and Group functions.
+Our Group Compliance Officer oversees approximately 94 Compliance Officers and Compliance experts around the world.
+The Compliance Officers implement our compliance program within their respective areas of responsibility (adapting to local legislation, if legally required) and receive guidance from our Group Compliance Center of Expertise.
+This is a centralized body that drives the design and evolution of our compliance program across all business sectors and Group functions.

-Our compliance program builds on our company values and integrates these into our compliance framework, which contains Group-wide policies and procedures for entrepreneurial conduct, which are mandatory for all our employees:
+Our compliance program builds on our company values and integrates these into our compliance framework, which contains Group-wide policies and procedures for entrepreneurial conduct.
+The following are mandatory for all our employees:

 - Our Anti-Corruption Policy stipulates that all business activities must be conducted in line with legally applicable anti-corruption standards.
 All forms of bribery are strictly prohibited.